What’s The Difference Between EPDM And Silicone Rubber?

 4. Highest Melting Point

-When it comes to selecting rubber materials for industrial applications, understanding the temperature resilience of different types is crucial.
+When selecting rubber materials for industrial applications, understanding the temperature resilience of different types is crucial.

 Silicone Rubber

-Silicone rubber can endure temperatures from -60°C to 230°C, maintaining flexibility and performance even under prolonged heat exposure.
+Silicone rubber can withstand temperatures ranging from -60°C to 230°C, maintaining its flexibility and performance even under prolonged exposure to high temperatures.
 This makes it ideal for high-temperature applications like medical devices, electronics, and automotive parts.

 EPDM Rubber

-EPDM (ethylene propylene rubber) handles temperatures from -50°C to 150°C. While it performs well in many applications, it may degrade at higher temperatures.
+EPDM (ethylene-propylene rubber) withstands temperatures ranging from -50°C to 150°C. While it performs well in many applications, it may degrade at higher temperatures.
 EPDM is best suited for outdoor and automotive uses where resistance to weathering is more important than extreme heat tolerance.

 How Heat Affects Silicone vs. EPDM

-As shown in the diagram, silicone rubber and EPDM vary when exposed to different degrees of heat.
+As shown in the diagram, silicone rubber and EPDM exhibit different properties when exposed to varying degrees of heat.

-Our Laboratory team carried out several tests of heat age using a standard silicone sponge and a regular EPDM sponge.
+Our Laboratory team conducted several heat-aging tests using a standard silicone sponge and a regular EPDM sponge.
 Both had a thickness of 6mm.

-Six circles measuring 58mm were cut out of the original pieces and placed in the oven for a few hours at various temperatures.
+Six circles, each measuring 58mm, were cut out of the original pieces and placed in the oven for a few hours at various temperatures.
 The outcomes were then documented in the following manner:

 Elastostar silicone heat diagram